Can You Regain Penile Sensitivity? | Vital Recovery Guide

 Consult a doctor for personalized treatment options.

-Healthy lifestyle supports nerve regeneration.
+Healthy lifestyle supports nerve and blood vessel health.

 Patience is key; recovery varies by individual.